dhurlburtusa/shortcuts/domains/domain-notes.md

 propagated through the DNS, then you can safely initiate the transfer process by following the generic steps below.

+Take note of some information/configuration that may need to be manually transferred.
+The following is a brief list meant as a reminder:

+- Assets
+  + Cron Jobs
+  + Databases
+  + Error Pages
+  + Files
+  + Public/Private Keys
+  + SSL Certs
+  + Web Server Configs
+- Email account
+  + Forwarders
+  + Auto Responders
+  + Filters

 **Steps**

 1)  Verify the Domain's Eligibility for Transfer